ooici/coverage-model/README.md

 **Install the following if not yet present:**

+**Install** git 1.7.7:
-- git 1.7.7: *Download the Mac or Linux installer and run it*
+*Download the Mac or Linux installer and run it*

-- OS Packages and package management:
+*OS Packages and package management:*
 For Mac, use homebrew

-    > /usr/bin/ruby -e "$(curl -fsSL https://raw.github.com/gist/323731)"
+    /usr/bin/ruby -e "$(curl -fsSL https://raw.github.com/gist/323731)"

   * python 2.7
   *  hdf5
   * netcdf

-- **Install** python, hdf5 and netcdf with Homebrew
+**Install** python, hdf5 and netcdf with Homebrew

-    > brew install python hdf5 netcdf
+    brew install python hdf5 netcdf

 You can even reinstall git using brew to clean up your /usr/local directory Be sure to read the pyon README for platform specific guidance to installing dependent libraries and packages.
 Linux: Note that many installs have much older versions installed by default.
 You will need to upgrade couchdb to at least 1.1.0.

 **Python packages and environment management:**

+**Install** pip

-- pip
+    easy_install pip
-    > *easy_install pip*

-Install virtualenv and virtualenvwrapper modules for your python 2.7 installation *Note: This may require Mac's XCode (use XCode 3.3 free version*
+**Install** virtualenv and virtualenvwrapper modules for your python 2.7 installation *Note: This may require Mac's XCode (use XCode 3.3 free version*

     easy_install --upgrade virtualenv